wwerner/promute/README.md

 * ... opens the tweets context menu,
 * ... and clicks the mute button

+In personal timelines, it hides promoted tweets as muting there does _not_ remove the tweet in question.

 You can review the muted accounts as usual in your twitter settings: https://twitter.com/settings/muted/all

 ## Requirements